neithernut/dr.w.falls/doc/design/Display.md

 a container or iterable.

-We'll hide the differences between the item types behind a trait, which will allow querying the name, the overall score, the player's connection status and an optional additional item implementing `Display`.
-We'll use the latter for rendering the readiness indicator for the waiting screen and the round score.
+We'll hide the differences between the item types behind a trait, which will allow querying the player data, round score and phase-specific status (readiness during the waiting phase, activity/"still-playing" during the round phase).

 A generic function taking the list of items as input will render the entire table.
 Rendering the entire table each time would, however, be unnecessary.